 Many small business contracts provide that any dispute arising from the contract must be arbitrated rather than litigated in a state or federal court.
 Unfortunately, these provisions are often included without a second thought to their practical meaning.
 Before agreeing to arbitrate your small business dispute know this about arbitration:

 What is Arbitration?

 Litigation of disputes normally takes place in the various courts of New York State.
-As an alternative, people can agree to resolve their disputes outside of the traditional courts and authorize arbitrators to hear and decide their case.
+As an alternative, people can agree to resolve their disputes outside of the traditional courts and authorize arbitrators to hear and decide their cases.
 Technically, one could authorize any third party to be an arbitrator.
 Such arbitrator would then decide your dispute based on his or her understanding of justice and fairness.
 However, most contracts provide that disputes are to be arbitrated by specified arbitration associations, such as the American Arbitration Association or JAMS.
 Most arbitration associations have arbitrators ready to spring into action and provide for a set of rules to be applied by the arbitrators in deciding the case.

 Cost of Arbitration

-Arbitration is Non Public
+Arbitration is Non-Public

 The public has no access to your arbitration dispute, whereas civil and supreme court litigation is a matter of public record.
-The court papers can be seen by anyone with rudimentary knowledge of the court system and court databases.
+The court papers can be seen by anyone with a rudimentary knowledge of the court system and court databases.
 Anybody can appear to a hearing or trial in your small business dispute.
 Depending on your outlook on publicity, this may play for or against you.

 Discretion of Arbitrators

 An arbitrator has much more discretion on how to lead the dispute proceedings, what evidence to allow and what law to follow.
 Arbitrators are more inclined to let “fairness” and equity rule, even if not entirely within the constraints of prior case law.
 This can make your arbitration case rather unpredictable.

 An arbitration award is usually final.
 There are only very limited possibilities of appealing an arbitration award.